Orlando Festival: History of the Orlando Festival

 In 2011, the Orlando Festival celebrated its 30th anniversary, with Stefan Metz saying goodbye as director and artistic director.
 With the arrival of Maarten Mostert, a new period began for the Orlando Festival.
 In 2012 a new set-up was carried out, whereby there was no longer a pronounced youth and adult week, but all participants were present at Rolduc simultaneously.

 From September 2014 Henk Guittart is the artistic director of the Orlando Festival.
-On December 1st, 2015, he was appointed Director / Artistic Director of the Chamber Music Limburg Foundation, responsible producer of the Orlando Festival.
+On December 1, 2015, he was appointed director / artistic director of the Chamber Music Limburg Foundation, responsible producer of the Orlando Festival.

 Orlando musicians

 The Orlando Festival welcomes a large group of professional musicians every year.
 The musicians teach participating ensembles of all levels during the day, from amateurs to young professional ensembles.
 The musicians also provide the afternoon and evening concerts at the Orlando Festival.
 Regularly returning ensembles include Rusquartet, Nemtsov Duo and Osiris Trio.

 Since 2015, the Gruppo Montebello has been a resident at the Orlando Festival.
 Gruppo Montebello was the name for ensemble projects conducted by Henk Guittart at the various conservatories where he worked from 1991 to 2011.
-(The Italian "Montebello" means "beautiful mountain" and in German: Schönberg.)Since 2011, when this plan started in Canada, the name Gruppo Montebello has been used exclusively for an ensemble with carefully selected professional chamber musicians with whom Guittart realizes his long-term projects: performing and recording the large ensemble compositions of the three composers of the Second Viennese School: Arnold Schönberg, Anton Webern and Alban Berg for CD.
-And recordings of the complete chamber music arrangements of orchestral works, which arose during the years of the Verein für musikalische Privataufführungen, founded in Wien and Prague from 1918 to 1924 by Arnold Schönberg, as well as later arrangements of symphonic repertoire for small, single instrumentations.
+(The Italian "Montebello" means "beautiful mountain" and in German: Schoenberg.)Since 2011, when this plan started in Canada, the name Gruppo Montebello has been used exclusively for an ensemble with carefully selected professional chamber musicians with whom Guittart realizes his long-term projects: performing and recording the large ensemble compositions of the three composers of the Second Viennese School: Arnold Schoenberg, Anton Webern and Alban Berg for CD.
+And recordings of the complete chamber music arrangements of orchestral works, which arose during the years of the Verein für musikalische Privataufführungen, founded in Wien and Prague from 1918 to 1924 by Arnold Schoenberg, as well as later arrangements of symphonic repertoire for small, single instrumentations.